TACTE33/TITAN-OS-Genesis/README.md

 | **Button C** | Execute / Unlock HexScanner Write Mode |
 | **START** | Exit Active Module / Return to Terminal |

+## How to Apply the IPS Patch
+If you prefer downloading the lightweight `.ips` distribution:
+1. Download `IpsPatch.ips` from the Releases tab.
+2. Open an IPS patching utility (e.g., Lunar IPS or an online patcher like Romhacking.net).
+3. Apply the `.ips` patch to your designated old Sega Genesis ROM version.
+4. Boot the newly patched file in your emulator of choice!

 SEGA PowerShell for the Sega Mega Drive.
 (SGDk 2.11 is needed to use the files.
 NOT needed for the release file.)

 (DO NOT PRESS START TO ENTER TETRIS!!!
 Instead, press A.)